 Under the Alpine Resorts (Management) Act 1997, Alpine Resorts Victoria (ARV) is the Statutory Authority responsible for the management of Crown Land at Mt Buller.

 About the Lease Process

 All Victorian alpine resorts are Crown Land permanently reserved under Section 4 (1) of the Crown Land (Reserves) Act 1978.
 Leases grant tenants exclusive right to occupy the land.
 The Alpine Resorts Leasing Policy (2002) provides a consistent framework for the leasing of Crown Land and Resort Management works collaboratively with stakeholders to implement the lease process.

 The leasing of Crown Land is governed by the Alpine Resorts Leasing Policy (30 March 2002) which establishes a set of overarching principles around public benefit, ecological sustainability, consistency and transparency.

-We recommend Lessees initiate the lease renewal process one to two years before the lease expiry date.
+We recommend Lessees initiate the lease renewal process up to five years before the lease expiry date.
 However, Lessees can surrender their existing lease and enter into negotiations with the Board for a new lease at any time, if they want to.
 If the new lease isn’t finalised before the existing lease expires, over-holding provisions apply to ensure tenure continuity.

 Lease Negotiation Steps